Step 1: pull a local copy of your workspace config files

 | loggerKey | The log_level config key consulted by shouldLog({loggerPath}).
 No default — set it to enable the loggerPath convenience. | undefined |

 | enableQuonfigUserContext | Inject quonfig-user.email from ~/.quonfig/tokens.json (written by qfg login) into globalContext.
 Pairs with qfg override.
-Env var QUONFIG_DEV_CONTEXT=true also enables.
-Default off so production never injects. | false |
+Default on, gated on the token file's presence (inert in prod).
+Set false or QUONFIG_DEV_CONTEXT=false to opt out. | null (on) |